 Budgeting apps are supposed to help you monitor your spending, so you can observe your negative spending habits and improve them accordingly.

-They collect data about your finances, sourced from your bank accounts, to give you an indication of what exactly is going in and out.
+They collect data about your finances, sourced from your bank accounts, to give you an indication of what exactly is going in and out, such as loan payments.

 • Improved security

 Apps are becoming increasingly more protected and secure.
 The majority of money-saving apps encrypt your data and use the same means of security as banks do.

 So, the risks you take with money saving apps and the bank are nearly identical.